miguelinux314/experiment-notebook/docs/_sources/analyzer_gallery.rst.txt

 **Interesting parameters** to the `analyze_df()` method:

+* `output_csv_file`: if given, a CSV with basic statistics about the columns of interest is provided.
+  Analyzer subclasses may overwrite this output.

 * `group_by`: useful to stack more than one histogram, by dividing the data frame based on the value of a column.
   `group_by="class"` was used to generate the image above.